dyoung522/goals/README.md

 ## Goals

-This is a simple rails app and API engine for tracking goals, both person and professional.
+This is a simple rails app and API engine for tracking goals, both personal and professional.

 ***Under Construction***